xyproto/sawtooth/README.md

 # sawtooth

-Sawtooth implemented both with particles and as a formula
+Sawtooth implemented both a formula and as a simulated particle.

+License: BSD-3